hprabh/azure-cleanroom-samples/README.md

   - [Trademarks](#trademarks)

 # Overview
-All the scenarios demonstrate collaborations where one or more of the following parties come together:
+All the demos demonstrate collaborations where one or more of the following parties come together:
   - **_Litware_**, end to end solution developer publishing applications that execute within the CCR.
   - **_Fabrikam_**, collaborator owning sensitive dataset(s) and protected AI model(s) that can be consumed by applications inside a CCR.
   - **_Contosso_**, collaborator owning sensitive dataset(s) that can be consumed by applications inside a CCR.

-The following parties are additionally involved in completing the end to end scenario:
+The following parties are additionally involved in completing the end to end demo:
   - **_Client_**, consumer invoking the CCR endpoint to gather insights, without any access to the protected data itself.
   - **_Operator_**, clean room provider hosting the CCR infrastructure.